suzushi-tw/celestialdoc/README.md

 - Sharing files through email and removing access via link control
 - Configure password and download control (download control only applies to PDF)

+## Todo

+Add support for sharing photos, if there is a feature you would like, you can head to discussion.

 ## Getting Started